 While the canyons appear as a smaller version of the grand counterparts in Arizona, the history is sadly a result of poor farming practices in the 1800s.
 Native forest cover was cleared to make room for farming, but farmers made no effort to prevent soil erosion.
 We will let bygones be bygones, however, because the result really is beautiful and the local wildlife doesn’t seem to mind.

 Prepare for mud

-One of the main attractions of visiting is hiking through a light stream on top of the clay and sand soil mixture.
-Kids will have a great time splashing in puddles and drawing things with sticks in the mud.
+One of the main attractions of visiting is hiking the canyons.
+The hike involves trekking across a light stream on top of the clay and sand soil mixture.
+Kids will have a great time splashing in puddles and drawing with sticks in the mud.
 The more sandy canyon soil near the canyon walls is also cool to run your hands through and examine the different colors with glittery shine.

 Pack a lunch

 The park office does have a few snacks like trail mix and ice cream, but otherwise, there is not much around the park.
 Plan to spend at least a few hours in the park including hiking and exploring, and eat a meal on-premise at one of the picnic tables overlooking the canyon.

 We are big fans of Junior Ranger Programs at state and national parks and true to form our kids were all over the program at Georgia’s Little Grand Canyon.
 As a quick overview, these programs are designed to engage young children in educational experiences in the parks.
 The programs typically require kids to complete activity books in exchange for a pin or a badge.

 The activities at Providence Canyon were not broken down by age group so a few, like the crossword puzzle, were a little advanced for our 4-year-old.
 Everyone, however, loved the instruction to drag sticks in the mud.
 Even the adults end up learning something with these programs so they are a great addition to any trip.